Purchase and Distribution of Swift Prepaid Cards

-If I have issues with the Swift system, what should I do?
+If I have issues with the Swift Prepaid card system, what should I do?

-If you are unable to reset your access from the Swift system please send an e-mail for assistance. we have access to all active users and can make updates as needed.
+- If you are unable to reset your access from the Swift Prepaid card system please send an email for assistance as our office has access to all active users and can make updates as needed.

-Can a prepaid card be given to a foreign individual?
+Can a Swift Prepaid card be given to a foreign individual?

-No, social security number is required for all prepaid card recipients.
+- No. A social security number is required for all Swift Prepaid card recipients.
 Please see Payments to Individuals.

 What Internal Revenue Code and Regulations govern the distribution of gift cards?